 If the auditor and licensee cannot agree on the audit or review observations or the auditor's recommendations, they should take all reasonable steps to resolve the matter.
-If the auditor and licensee cannot reach a resolution, the auditor must detail the points of disagreement in the audit or review report, including:
+If the auditor and licensee cannot reach a resolution, the auditor or licensee can contact the ERA to discuss and resolve the points of disagreement.
+If a resolution still cannot be reached, the auditor must detail the points of disagreement in the audit or review report, including: